 I think about privilege a lot.
 It’s something that I suspect a lot of children of immigrant parents have to think about, especially when they grow up listening to stories of their family’s poverty.
 “We worked so hard so that you could live well!” my mother has often told me.
 “Appreciate the sacrifices we made for you!”

 These days, I think of privilege like this: it’s a cushion that gives you less things to take individual responsibility for.
-Like how “male privilege” insulates men from having to think about protecting themselves from sexual harassment in public places, or how “white privilege” stops white people from having to worry about being arrested when they haven’t committed a crime, the privilege of growing up in a developed nation absolves us from making decisions about our health, education and finances that we’d struggle to navigate if left to our own devices.
+Like how “male privilege” insulates men from having to think about protecting themselves from sexual harassment in public places, or how “white privilege” stops white people from having to worry about being stopped by the police just because of their appearance, the privilege of growing up in a developed nation absolves us from making decisions about our health, education and finances that we’d struggle to navigate if left to our own devices.
 We benefit from society’s collective knowledge, even when we understand very little of it.

 The worst thing a privileged person can do is pretend that the invisible cushion is the result of their own handiwork.